iRedlon/jparty/README.md

 # License and Disclaimer
 This project is open source under the [MIT License](LICENSE)

-jparty is a free, fan-made trivia game.
-It is not affiliated with, endorsed by, or sponsored by Jeopardy Productions, Inc. or Sony
-Pictures Entertainment. _Jeopardy!_ is a registered trademark of Jeopardy Productions, Inc. The MIT License covers the code in this repository only; third-party assets (such as trivia clue data and music) remain subject to their own terms, as listed in the in-game credits
+jparty! is fan-made.
+It is not affiliated with, endorsed by, or sponsored by Jeopardy Productions, Inc. or Sony Pictures Entertainment. _Jeopardy!_ is a registered trademark of Jeopardy Productions, Inc. The MIT License covers the code in this repository only; third-party assets (such as trivia clue data and music) remain subject to their own terms, as listed in the in-game credits